 Four Symptoms of a Cracked Heat Exchanger:

-What to Do if Your Furnace Heat Exchanger is Cracked
+What You Can Do if Your Furnace Heat Exchanger is Cracked

 How to Prevent a Cracked Heat Exchanger in Your Home